You probably know just how important it is to put your music online. This is an essential step to becoming a successful artist.

-The obvious place to start is by putting your music on the Spotify.
-However, it isn’t as simple as just uploading your music as you would with another service like Soundcloud.
+The obvious place to start is by putting your music on Spotify.
+However, it isn’t as simple as just uploading your music as you would do with another service like Soundcloud.

-Typically the record label will handle the distribution of an artist’s music, but this isn’t an option if you are an indie artist without a label.
+Typically, the record label will handle an artist’s music distribution, but this isn’t an option if you are an indie artist without a label.
 That’s why you need to use a 3rd party service to take care of this for you.

-Each of these options do require you to pay them for the service, so find the option that works best for your needs and your budget.
+Each option does require you to pay them for the service, so find the option that works best for your needs and budget.
 Do your research because there are other options that you can take advantage of, such as album art and high-quality audio files.